streamnative/terraform-aws-cloud/README.md

 | <a name="output_eks_cluster_identity_oidc_issuer_url"></a> [eks\_cluster\_identity\_oidc\_issuer\_url](#output\_eks\_cluster\_identity\_oidc\_issuer\_url) | The URL for the OIDC issuer created by this module |
 | <a name="output_external_dns_role_arn"></a> [external\_dns\_role\_arn](#output\_external\_dns\_role\_arn) | The IAM Role ARN used by the ExternalDNS configuration |
 | <a name="output_sn_system_namespace"></a> [sn\_system\_namespace](#output\_sn\_system\_namespace) | The namespace used for StreamNative system resources, i.e. operators et all |

+---
+[^1]: When running Apache Pulsar in Kubernetes, we make use of EBS backed Kubernetes Persistent Volume Claims (PVC).
+EBS volumes themselves are zonal, which means [an EC2 instance can only mount a volume that exists in its same AWS Availability Zone](https://aws.amazon.com/blogs/containers/amazon-eks-cluster-multi-zone-auto-scaling-groups/).
+For this reason we have added node group "zone affinity" functionality into our module, where **an EKS node group is created per AWS Availability Zone**.
+This is controlled by the number of subnets you pass to the EKS module, creating one node group per subnet.